 - Lastly, pass on any products that don’t serve you.
 You might have made an impulsive purchase of a product your skin wasn’t happy with.
 Pass it on to a friend who would be happy to use it up.

 Sort all this out first, so you can notice and appreciate how wonderful cleaner products feel on your skin.

-3) What green beauty products do I switch out first
+3) Which green beauty products do I switch out first?

 An excellent question!

 The easiest way to make the switch to green beauty without the overwhelm is by starting out with a product that’s easy to switch to like soap.
 Soap is an everyday product that is easily accessible and you can wrap your head around.
 Even your local bulk foods retailer is likely to have a natural soap option like castile soap.
 Buy a product without SLS or synthetic fragrance, fill up the pumps around the house, and see how it goes.

 If all goes well, do the same for your body soap.
 Switching out the bigger “real estate” items – those that are used on the larger areas of your body – ensures that toxic ingredients from conventional products are limited to smaller areas of your body.